Falling Object Injury Claims Guide – How Much Compensation Can I Claim?

 - Lighter objects/items can be stored on higher shelving

-- Careful attentions must be paid to how goods/items are stacked, handled and moved
+- Careful attention must be paid to how goods/items are stacked, handled and moved

-- Hand tools which includes knives must be safely stored and well sheathed when not being used
+- Hand tools which include knives, must be safely stored and well sheathed when not being used

 - All hand tools must be kept in good condition